 Need Legal Help for a Dog Attack Case Involving Fractures?

-Rosenfeld Injury Lawyers has experience with all types of dog attack and bite cases-- including those involving fractures.
+Rosenfeld Injury Lawyers LLC has experience with all types of dog attack and bite cases-- including those involving fractures.
 Contact our office to discuss your case without any cost or obligation on your part.
 Only if we are successful with your case will a legal fee be charged.
 Our office has attorneys on-call 24-hours a day and we can come to your home or hospital room for the most convenience.